 Many people have questions about living a healthy lifestyle, weight training, exercise in general.
 I hope that I dispel a few misconceptions with the following: [Read more…] about FAQ(Frequently Asked Questions)

 “There’s nothing, absolutely nothing, that can take the place of experience… I’m not putting out this information to entertain, but to inform.”
 Leroy Colbert

 “Everyone has their views concerning what beneficial weight training exercises to do and what supplements to take…” A popular statement I often hear when conversing with people.
 Nothing wrong with having views, just make sure that those views are backed by sound science and practical experience.
 [Read more…] about The value of experience

 Is Type 2 Diabetes reversible?
-YES, according to many sound clinical studies, one in particular by Newcastle University and Glasgow University.
+YES, according to many registered dieticians, certified diabetes educators, personal testimonials, and university trials/studies.
 As many people are aware, Type 2 Diabetes is referred to as a ‘lifestyle disease.’
-That’s because diabetes is brought on mostly by one’s lifestyle, which almost always involves a sedentary one with poor nutrition.
-Continue reading Preventing and Reversing Type 2 Diabetes
+That’s because Type 2 Diabetes is brought on mostly by one’s lifestyle, which almost always involves a sedentary one with poor nutrition.
+[Read more…] about Type 2 Diabetes: Reversible or Not?